tvanmaren/boxes-jQuery-playground/README.md

 1. 7.
 Using the toggle() method, make the document body disappear.
 Add one line of code to make it reappear.
 Can you explain how this works?
 Then, make the body toggle out quickly and then back into view slowly by adding arguments to the toggle methods.

 1. Apply some kind of animation to the secretBox.
 The animation should take two seconds to complete, and once it has finished, the only element the user should see is an h1 element with the text "Animation complete!".

+### Play!

+All finished with the exercises?
+Take some time to play!

+Look through the various methods on the [Intro to jQuery Learn page](https://learn.galvanize.com/content/gSchool/browser-dom-curriculum/master/jQuery/README.md), and in the jQuery [manipulation](http://api.jquery.com/category/manipulation/), [selectors](http://api.jquery.com/category/selectors/), and [traversal](http://api.jquery.com/category/traversing/) docs.

+Create hypotheses about what these various methods return or do, and test them.
+Document and consider sharing some of your findings with your instructors and classmates.